NathanielHotchkiss/Flashcards/README.md

 * Forms that allow you to:
   * Create a new deck
-  * Edit existing decks
+  * Edit/delete an existing deck
   * Create new cards
-  * Edit existing cards
+  * Edit/delete an existing card
 * Study view, which allows you to select which deck to study, and flip through the front and backs of cards.

 ## Technologies